Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Proposed Target Search

-Given a target video as a search query, we evaluate the targetness of candidate trajectories to generate a pixel-level targetness map of observer videos.
-In what follows, we first introduce a mathematical formulation of the targetness evaluation for each trajectory.
+Given densely-sampled trajectories as target candidates, we then evaluate their targetness using target video as a search query.
+In what follows, we introduce a mathematical formulation of the targetness evaluation.